 Wireless Charging – A Philips-only offering that simplifies plugging in.
 It’s great for those in a hurry.back to menu ↑

 Conclusions and Suggestions

 Both of these brands have come up with electric toothbrushes that undoubtedly do a great job of cleaning teeth.
-At the start, we suggested that comparing them is like comparing apples and oranges, but in a sense, the main attraction of both is this ability to do a hugely better job of keeping your mouth in tiptop health compared to manual toothbrush.
+At the start, we suggested that comparing them is like comparing apples and oranges, but in a sense, the main attraction of both is this ability to do a hugely better job of keeping your mouth in tiptop health compared to a manual toothbrush.
 It’s more like comparing Pink Lady apples with Golden Delicious apples.
 Out of all of the extra features that Oral-B and Philips make available, none of them seem absolutely essential.
 They are optional extras designed to make brushing a little more enjoyable, a little more comfortable, but none of them seems indispensable.

 So, when buying, it makes sense to choose a brush with features that you know you will actually value.
-For instance, wireless charging could be really useful to you if you are always travelling, always in a hurry and have other Qi-enabled devices could use the same charger.
+For instance, wireless charging could be really useful to you if you are always traveling, always in a hurry and have other Qi-enabled devices could use the same charger.